Xupeiyi/fpinscala/notes/chapter 7 purely functional parallelism.md

 compositionality.
 Besides, Thread maps directly to actual OS threads, not logical threads.

-Now we must choose the meaning of `unit` and `get`:
+> Choose - the meaning of `unit` and `get`
-1. `unit` starts evaluation immediately in a separate thread
+> 1. `unit` starts evaluation immediately in a separate thread
-2. `unit` starts evaluation after `get` is called.
+> 2. `unit` starts evaluation after `get` is called.

+Answer: Choose option 1

-We cannot choose option 2.
+Reason: We cannot choose option 2.
 This is because function arguments in Scala are strictly evaluated from left to right.
 If we choose option 2, then we will spawn the parallel computation, wait for it to finish, then spawn the second parallel computation.
 This means the computation is effectively sequential.